 College Credit Overview

-Students who complete the 36-week syllabus from the current edition of either Understanding the Times or Understanding the Faith can earn 3 hours of college credit.
+High school juniors and seniors who complete the 36-week syllabus from the current edition of either Understanding the Times or Understanding the Faith can earn 3 hours of college credit.
 These credits are offered through Bryan College, a fully accredited Christian liberal arts college in Dayton, TN.
 (Please note that we can no longer offer college credit for the 2006 edition of Understanding the Times).

 - Understanding the Times is transcripted as “Philosophy 112”